collective-soundworks/collective-soundworks.github.io/docs/tutorials/state-manager.md

 };
 ```

-Second, let's review our `player client` to:
+Second, let's review our `player` client code to:

-1. pass the client id to the shared state when it is created by the client:
+1. pass the client id to the shared state when it is created by the client

 ```js
 // src/clients/player/index.js